HISTORY OF THE PRETORIA HARLEQUIN CLUB

 General for the Transvaal in London 1907 – 1910.
 During this period he assisted in drafting the Peace Treaty of

-until his death in 1913.
-In 1902 he was elected as a member of the club.1902, whilst the club still functioned under the
+his death in 1913.
+In 1902 he was elected as a member of the club.1902, whilst the club still functioned under the name

-name of the Civil Service Rugby Club he became the first President serving for a year in that role Awarded the K.CB.
-In
+of the Civil Service Rugby Club he became the first President serving for a year in that role Awarded the K.CB.
+In 1901

-1901 and the G.C.M.G in 1911.
+and the G.C.M.G in 1911.
 Richard Street in Hatfield was possibly named after him.
-In 1910 he was appointed the
+In 1910 he was appointed the first

 T. B. HEROLD